ipython-contrib/jupyter_contrib_nbextensions/nbextensions/usability/toc2/README.md

 first occurrence.

 # Testing
-At loading of the notebook, configuration and initial rendering of the table of contents were fired on the event "notebook_loaded.Notebook".
+- At loading of the notebook, configuration and initial rendering of the table of contents were fired on the event "notebook_loaded.Notebook".
 Curiously, it happened that this event was either not always fired or detected.
 Thus I rely here on a combination of  "notebook_loaded.Notebook" and "kernel_ready.Kernel" instead.
 Because of that, I propose to not overwrite the original toc and I put the extension in "testing" to avoid any possible/unknown side effect, though it works nicely for me.

+- This also includes a quick workaround as described in https://github.com/ipython-contrib/IPython-notebook-extensions/issues/429

 ## History